-A small number of features that were included with earlier versions of Sibelius have been removed from Sibelius 6, as follows:
+A small number of features that were included in earlier versions have been removed from Sibelius 6:

 - View Note Colors Pitch Spectrum has been removed. - Plug-ins Composing Tools Realize Figured Bass has been removed. - Plug-ins Accidentals Add Cautionary Accidentals has been removed; this plug-in is superseded by the new automatic cautionary accidentals features in Sibelius 6. - Plug-ins Notes and Rests Add Slash Noteheads For Parts has been removed; this plug-in has been superseded by the improvements to the behavior of slash noteheads in Sibelius 6.